ccpu/electron-vite-tailwind-monorepo-template/README.md

 ## Get started

-Follow these steps to get started with the template:
+Follow these steps to get started with the React Electron template:

 1. Click the **[Use this template](https://github.com/ccpu/electron-vite-tailwind-monorepo-template/generate)** button (you must be logged in) or clone this repo: